 This presents homeowners with an opportunity to replace their windows affordably, although it is important to understand that the financial benefits will only be received upon filing your yearly tax returns.

-How Updating Your Windows Can Improve Energy Efficiency
+How Replacing Your Windows Can Improve Energy Efficiency

 According to the U.S. Department of Energy, heat gained and lost through the windows of your home accounts for as much as 30% of residential cooling and heating energy use.
 Therefore, choosing the most efficient windows possible can lead to significant savings.